Zedeldi/epson-printer-snmp/CONTRIBUTING.md

 237.1.0 (unknown format)
 ```

+To group the waste ink counters requires a bit of guessing.
+They tend to be consecutive and in pairs, such as (16, 17), (18, 19) and (20, 21).
+Some models have an extra value for some counters, which is usually set to 0 by WICReset during the 80% trial reset.

 Now we need to convert the value of group #1 in hexadecimal.
 In this case, `104 = 0x68` and `26 = 0x1A`.
 Then, we need to concatenate them in reverse, like this: `0x1A68` = `6760.0` in decimal.